 Webster: Beginning at 5 pm, enjoy a Salute to Veterans, games, live entertainment, and more at Texas Avenue Park for Webster’s 4th of July Celebration.
 Fireworks will wrap up the evening!

 How will you be celebrating the birth of our nation?
-With so many 4th of July Houston fireworks shows and parades, there’s no shortage of fun to be had!
+With so many 4th of July Houston fireworks shows and parades, there’s no shortage of fun things to do in Houston today!
 Let us know where you’re headed in the comments below.